We’re All Feeling the Impact of Recent Events

 At the same time, partners give new users at your company opportunities for hands-on experience (and interaction with more experienced users) and can help them to become much more proficient, and much more profitable, much more quickly.

-And if recent health and weather events have taught us anything, you can never be fully prepared for every contingency.
+And if recent events have taught us anything, you can never be fully prepared for every contingency.
 Partners can help when external forces impact your business.

 How Partners Provide Value to Marketing Operations Teams